NDAs: What are they, and why are they so important?

 What about "hinting?"

-") People aren't dumb, and while you may not officially get in trouble for doing something like this, clients probably wouldn't be too happy with you about it.
+Sometimes actors will be so impatient and/or excited to announce the role that they will drop "clever hints" on social media, under the guise that they're not technically breaking NDA (for instance, posting a picture of a yet-unanounnced character with the caption "This sure looks really cool! ") People aren't dumb, and while you may not officially get in trouble for doing something like this, clients probably wouldn't be too happy with you about it.
 Giving too many specific details ("I'm in a JRPG that I can't talk about yet, but it's coming out on May 25th!") can also make it possible for people to narrow it down, and therefore I suggest avoiding mentioning anything unless it is so vague that no one could possibly know or figure out what you're referring to.

 Can I announce that I am reprising a previous role in a sequel, new season, etc?